So, where can I take my dog to swim?

 6. Consider a doggie life vest

-If your dog goes swimming for the very first time in her life, make sure to have her wear a canine life vest.
+If your dog goes swimming for the very first time in her life, make sure to have her wear a dog life vest.
 Most doggie indoor pools offer them for free.

 This will keep her safe until she gets used to the new activity.

-The life vest should be neon for easy visibility with a reflective trim.
+The dog life vest should be neon for easy visibility with a reflective trim.

 It should also feature a handle on top.
 That makes it easier to pull your pup out of the water if necessary.

-Additionally, keeping your dog on leash may be required on a dog beach ~ always be sure to familiarize yourself with the local beach rules.
+Additionally, you may have to keep your dog on a leash ~ so always make sure to familiarize yourself with the local beach rules.